parsakhaz/object-detect-video/README.md

 - Detection accuracy depends on Moondream2's ability to recognize the specified object type
 - Grid-based detection should only be used when necessary due to significant performance impact
 - Web interface provides real-time progress updates and error messages
+- Different visualization styles may be more suitable for different use cases